Lavender

 2. Add 1 teaspoon of dried lavender flowers (or 1 ready-to-use sachet).

-3. Let it steep for 5 to 10 minutes, then filter the mixture.
+3. Steep for 5 to 10 minutes, then strain the mixture.

 4. Drink 1 to 2 cups per day, ideally in the evening for a relaxing effect.